Terracini matroids: algebraic matroids of secants and embedded joins: Applications

 \subsection{Toric varieties}

 We present results for projective toric surfaces and 3-folds.
 We also discuss our results in the context of the results of~\cite{lmr} in Section~\ref{subsec:Laface}.

 Interestingly, although defective toric varieties of dimension at least two are rare (see \cite{cox2007secant}), defective toric projections are quite common.
 Using Theorem~\ref{thm: union equality}, we can show that Example~\ref{ex: veronese} generalizes to arbitrary toric surfaces. \begin{theorem} Let $X$ be a toric surface corresponding to a lattice polytope $P$.
-If $P$ contains a lattice polygon that is a translate of the convex hull of $\{(0,0), (2,0), (0,2)\},$ then $M^{\{2\}} \neq 2M(X)$. \end{theorem} \begin{proof} Let $U = \{z_i, \ldots, z_{i+5}\}$ correspond to the monomials in Figure~\ref{fig: veronese} as indicated by the vertical arrow.
+If $P$ contains a lattice polygon that is a translate of the convex hull of $\{(0,0), (2,0), (0,2)\},$ then $M^{\{2\}} \neq 2M(X)$. \end{theorem} \begin{proof} Let $U = \{z_i, \ldots, z_{i+5}\}$ correspond to the monomials indicated in Figure~\ref{fig: veronese}.

 First, we will show that $U$ is dependent in $M^{\{2\}}.$ Define

 Substituting the corresponding monomials for the $z_i$ into $A$ below shows that the $2 \times 2$ minors of $A$ vanish on the torus embedding and hence are in $\II(X).$